vikrantRajan/DanTerm4Week4/public/social-apis/auditApi.md

 # Avoid API
 1. Use Web Feed, Embed, or Social Plugin to save time to acheive the business goal

-# Steps to audit an API
+# Steps to audit a service
-1. Ensure the API solves our business case
+1. Ensure the service solves our business case
-	* Select the best API method
+	* Select the best method
-	* Verify the API method by *"static"* previewing in browser
+	* Verify the method by *"static"* previewing in browser
-	* Verify the API method by *"dynamic"* previewing in browser tab or API console/explorer
+	* Verify the method by *"dynamic"* previewing in browser tab or API console/explorer
 		* Username or context should be used
 1. Understand authentication
 	* Create an app for the API key